 Many of our customers host Alfresco and Solr on virtual machines.
 Virtual infrastructure tends to provide a great cost savings as software rarely uses all of the resources available.
 The virtualization tooling provides a way to increase resource utilization per host so less physical hardware needs to be purchased.

-Some of our customers are not aware of the nuanced implications of this resource sharing which can result in very hard to diagnose issues with availability, performance, and responsiveness.
+Some of our customers are not aware of the nuanced implications of this resource sharing which can result in very hard-to-diagnose issues with availability, performance, and responsiveness.

 One example of an issue we run into regularly is with Java garbage collection.
 Most of the time, it does an amazing job of simplifying memory management and Alfresco Content Services uses it to great effect.
 However, when Alfresco is running on virtual infrastructure which reports a fixed amount of memory to the Java Virtual Machine (JVM), and then some of that memory is borrowed by other virtual machines on the same host, all hell can break loose.